Super Lawyers - Badge

 • Construction Zones and Public Transit Risks – Uneven surfaces or obstructed walkways at CTA stations, such as Roosevelt or Belmont, and sidewalk closures near The Loop or West Loop construction sites frequently contribute to slip and fall injuries.

 Under the Illinois Premises Liability Act, property owners must take reasonable steps to ensure visitor safety, whether it’s a business on Michigan Avenue or an apartment in Hyde Park.
-While they aren’t liable for obvious dangers or unknown risks, they must address hazards that could harm people on their property.

 • Maintaining a Safe Environment – A “reasonable person” standard determines how owners should act.
 For example, a River North restaurant manager needs to quickly clean spills and place wet floor signs, while a landlord should inspect hallways and sidewalks for cracks or debris to prevent accidents.